tgymnich/homebridge-LEDStrip/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install pigpio `sudo apt-get install pigpio`
+2. Install pigpio `apt-get install pigpio`
 3. Install this plugin using: `npm install -g homebridge-LEDStrip`
 4. Update your configuration file.
 See sample-config.json in this repository for a sample.
 5. Run Homebridge as root